18F/before-you-ship/_pages/infrastructure/aws.md

 ### VPCs

-To ensure logical partitioning of systems running within the 18F production environment, every system must be hosted within its own [virtual private cloud](https://aws.amazon.com/vpc/) (VPC).
+To ensure logical partitioning of systems running within the TTS production environment, every system must be hosted within its own [virtual private cloud](https://aws.amazon.com/vpc/) (VPC).
 Network security settings are set at the VPC level, including what ports IP addresses EC2 instances can communicate with each other and back out to the internet.

-Occasionally, out-of-date documentation from third parties and Amazon itself may reference *EC2 Classic*.
-We at 18F do not support this environment.
+Occasionally, out-of-date documentation from third parties and Amazon itself may reference _EC2 Classic_.
+We at TTS do not support this environment.

 ### HTTPS Everywhere